Expat or local, the Holy Month of Ramadan is a special time for all…

 To make sure you don’t offend anyone, here’s a handy guide of 20 cultural dos and don’ts for Ramadan – helping you prepare for the next four weeks.

-(The Holy Month is predicated to begin on Saturday May 27 this year, but we’ll let you know as soon as there’s confirmation).
+(The Holy Month is predicted to begin on May 17 this year, but we’ll let you know as soon as there’s confirmation).

 1. DO embrace the community spirit and wish a blessed Ramadan to Muslim friends and colleagues.
 Introduce yourself to your neighbours, get involved in an Iftar and catch up with friends and family.